meltingice/nano-ipc-js/README.md

 - **path**: Path to the IPC socket on the local filesystem.
 Defaults to `/tmp/nano`.

+#### connect() => Promise

+Connects to the node IPC.
+This is required before making any IPC calls, and you must wait for the connection to be completed.
+The returned Promise will resolve when connected.

 #### call(request) => Promise

 Sends a request to the Nano node.